Rocky V: Cast

 The film has cameos by sportswriters and boxing analysts, including Al Bernstein, Stan Hochman and Al Meltzer, and sportscaster Stu Nahan, who was the ringside announcer in every Rocky movie except the sixth.
 Dolph Lundgren and Carl Weathers appear as Ivan Drago and Apollo Creed in archival footage, uncredited.
 Mr. T appears as his Rocky III character Clubber Lang in archival footage, uncredited.
-Hulk Hogan, from his Rocky III role as Thunderlips, appears in a still shot during the film's end credits sequence taken from the staredown the two engaged in during said film, also uncredited.
+Hulk Hogan, from his Rocky III role as Thunderlips, appears in a still shot during the film's end credits sequence taken from the staredown the two engaged in, also uncredited.

-Jodi Letizia, who played street kid Marie in the original Rocky (1976), was supposed to reprise her role.
-Her character was shown to have ended up as Rocky predicted she would: a prostitute, but the scene ended up on the cutting room floor.
+Jodi Letizia, who played street kid Marie in the original Rocky, was supposed to reprise her role.
+Her character was shown to have ended up as Rocky predicted she would: a prostitute.
 She can briefly be seen during the street fight at the end.
-The character reappears in Rocky Balboa (2006) as a bartender and confidante to the aging Rocky.
-Actress Geraldine Hughes took over the role.

 Kevin Connolly, who gained success as Eric Murphy on HBO's Entourage, was in his first acting role as neighborhood bully Chickie.

 Production

 Filming

 Filming began in mid-January 1990.
 Some of the fight sequences were filmed at The Blue Horizon in Philadelphia, a venue which was a mecca for boxing in the city during the 1970s.

 The Rocky statue, which was commissioned for Rocky III, had since been gifted to the city of Philadelphia and moved to the entrance of the Spectrum, and so had to be moved back to the Philadelphia Museum of Art for the filming.

 Scenes with Mickey, played by Burgess Meredith, were trimmed in the final film when Rocky fights Tommy.
 Mickey appeared in ghost form on top of the railway bridge, giving words of encouragement.
 In the final film, this was made into flashbacks.
 The speech Mickey gives to Rocky in the flashback sequence is based on an interview with Cus D'Amato given in 1985, shortly after Mike Tyson's first professional bout.

-As a promotional gimmick, replicas of the golden glove necklace featured so prominently in the film were distributed to moviegoers at the Hollywood premiere of Rocky V at Grauman's Chinese Theatre.

-Professional wrestling veteran Terry Funk helped choreograph much of the street fight between Rocky and Tommy Gunn.

 In the original script, Rocky is killed during the final fight with Tommy, dying in Adrian's arms in the street.
-According to Stallone, the director and the studio had second thoughts.
-Eventually, Stallone rewrote the ending, saying that he decided to change it because Rocky was supposed to be about perseverance and redemption, and having him die in a street brawl would be against the roots of the series.
+The ending, which had Adrian eulogize Rocky by saying, "As long as there are people willing to meet challenges of life and not surrender until their dreams become realities, the world will always have their Rockys", would not come to pass.
+Producer Irwin Winkler and Avildsen were not big on the ending, with the former stating that it was never shot while also stating that Stallone eventually was convinced to change the ending.

+The film's climax street fight scene between Rocky and Tommy was choreographed by professional wrestler Terry Funk, who had a long working relationship with Stallone.